 No. All three are ceramic/non-metallic and won't interfere with cell signals, GPS, Bluetooth, toll transponders, or tire pressure monitors.

 Choosing between 3M, LLumar, and XPEL doesn't have to be overwhelming.
-At Blackout Window Tinting in Gilroy, we've installed thousands of vehicles with all three brands since 1993.
+At Blackout Window Tinting in Gilroy, we install LLumar and 3M films and can help you understand all your options.
 We can assess your needs, show you samples, and recommend the best film for your situation.

-Contact us for a free consultation or call 408-848-8468.
+Ready to upgrade?
+Learn more about our automotive window tinting services or contact us for a free consultation.
+Call 408-848-8468.
 We serve Gilroy, Morgan Hill, San Jose, Hollister, Salinas, and the greater Bay Area.